lawrennd/snippets/_information-game/includes/interaction-geometry-example.md

 \notes{The Fisher information matrix evolves from a diagonal matrix (no coupling) to a matrix with significant off-diagonal terms (strong coupling).
 This represents the emergence of interaction geometry, where observables become information-bearing not just individually, but in combination.}

 \notes{The interaction network visualization shows how the observables are connected to each other, with the thickness of the connections representing the strength of the coupling.
 As the system evolves, the network becomes more connected, reflecting the emergence of a rich interaction structure.}

+\notes{The evolution plots show how coupling and resolvability change over time.
+As resolution increases, more coordinates become resolvable, and coupling between them emerges.
+This creates a network of dependencies, where the state of one observable affects the others.}

 \notes{This is a key insight from the information game: as more variables activate, the system develops a network of dependencies between observables, leading to the emergence of more complex dynamics.
 The Fisher information matrix acts as both memory and mediator, encoding the system's informational shape at every stage.}